KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\routes.py:76`

 **Description**:
-The `new_lead` method in the EeazyCRM application is likely responsible for handling the creation or initialization of a new lead within the CRM system, ensuring that the user has the necessary permissions to perform this action by calling the `check_access` function.
+The `new_lead` method is likely used to create a new lead in the EeazyCRM system.
+It is probably called by a user or system process, and it also calls the 'check_access' method, presumably to verify permissions.

 ---